obscurevampyr/resume/index.markdown

 ## Employment

-i worked as a cameraman and
+i worked as a cameraman

 ## Projects

 ## Contact us